 How to Protect yourself during a Merchant Cash Advance Loan Default

 Recently Second Wind Consultants has seen a large influx of business owners overburdened with merchant cash advance loans and other forms of high-interest short term financing.
 Instead of one large monthly payment, these multiple, often daily, payments are strangling cash flow of an otherwise “stable” business.
-We have other articles on the topic that have received much praise, hopefully, this one helps you out too.
+We have well-received articles on Defaulting on a Merchant Cash Advance Loan that have been well-received.

 The most common profile is a small business that has obtained one short-term advance, only to need additional financing to keep up with difficult terms of their previously acquired merchant cash advances.
 In the industry, this is known as “stacking” and is typically a death wish for many businesses.
 However, desperate business owners continue this process, hoping to “turn the corner” toward profitability until they finally are no longer reliant on these advances.